RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 TODO
-To specify a PI's account one need to use a [tt]*-A* slurm directive either on a command line when asking fort an interactive shell or in a SLURM batch job.
+To specify a PI's account one need to use a [tt]*-A* slurm directive either on a command line when asking fort an interactive shell or in a Slurm batch job.
 See <</hpc3/slurm#_interactive_job, interactive shell>> and
 <</hpc3/examples#, batch examples>> for details.

-How do I buy more SLURM time?
+How do I buy more Slurm time?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A basic allocation is explained in :ref:`allocations` the <</hpc3/hpc3-reference#, reference guide>>.